 Whatever rental home you find in Mexico, it’s unlikely to deliver everything you want; and any improvements you make will remain with the house when you leave—whether or not the landlord paid for them in lieu of rent.
 If you’re in Mexico for the long-haul, you’ll need to buy a home here to get the property you really want, benefit from any improvements you make to it, and have the peace of mind to know that a landlord’s whim or personal circumstances won’t force you to move.

-We publish extensive local knowledge about real estate and property rental to help you find a suitable home in Mexico:
+We publish extensive local knowledge about real estate and property rental to help you find a suitable home for rent in Mexico:

-- Latest articles about real estate in Mexico
+- Latest articles about property rental in Mexico

 Mexico in your inbox